 If you relied on a responsive design the outcome on mobile would be pretty horrific.
 Whilst it works well on a desktop, customers would have to scroll numerous directions for an average understanding of the comparable stats.

-However, Apple haven’t relied on responsive design and have done a great job of optimising the above page for mobile.
-Instead of repurposing all content they’ve chosen to reduce their display to the two most popular options.
+However, Apple hasn’t relied on responsive design and has done a great job of optimizing the above page for mobile.
+Instead of repurposing all content, they’ve chosen to reduce their display to the two most popular options.

 The same tactic needs to be applied to all design and copy elements.
 You can’t rely on responsive design to fix all the problems.
 You need to look at the various elements of your page, decide what’s important and choose how best to display them on the smaller screen size.